dennisvr/vertx.glue/README.md

 ## GlueBuilder ##

-Given an interface and it's implementation, GlueBuilder creates a Verticle for the implementation and a Remote implementation.
+Given an interface and it's implementation, GlueBuilder creates a Verticle for the implementation and a Remote implementation to interact with the Verticle.

 In this example we have a UserService interface with a DefaultUserService implementation.
 With GlueBuilder we create a Verticle and a Remote implementation of the UserService to communicate with the Verticle.
 We pass the remote implementation to a RestVerticle.